 All of us accept the fact that we have a subconscious mind and yet few of us make any effort to connect to it.
 The Japanese not only attempt to make contact with their subconscious mind they create special places that facilitate this internal exercise.
 One of these special places is the Japanese Garden and there is strong evidence that indicates they can play a powerful role in assisting us in calming our mind.
 Given the low rate of brain disease among the Japanese, taking the time to calm our minds may be a bigger factor in the health of our brain than we think.

-Alzheimer's is arguably the fastest growing cause of death in the developed world.
-The only defense against it is to avoid it because there is no known cure.
-It is rare in people below age 65.
-The age standardized death rate from Alzheimer's in America is 19 times higher than Japan even though their population is older.
+The Japanese have the highest life expectancy in the world.
+One reason is their low incidence of Alzheimer's Disease.
+The age standardized death rate from Alzheimer's in America is many times higher than Japan even though their population is much older.
 This makes us wonder if a healthy brain isn't as important to their amazing longevity as their low incidence of heart disease.
 In the west we tend to think of the health of our mind as being separate from other parts of our body.
-We address brain disease when it occurs and rarely consider that the health of our brain may be connected to the health of our mind.
+We address brain disease when it occurs and rarely consider that the health of our mind deserves as much care as the health of our body.
 A new study related to this subject merits further review.

 THE RUTGERS UNIVERSITY STUDY:

 Researchers who observed the effects of Japanese Gardens on Alzheimer's patients concluded that they appear to relieve stress and calm the people who sit in them.
 There are many versions, but they found all "Japanese gardens have a point of view, sun and shade, and a meandering, natural flow for the eye."